octplane/uu.js/README.md

 ```

-Go to http://localhost:3000/ to use the application
+Go to http://localhost:3000/ to use the application.

 From the command line
 =====================